caportil/reddit-api-react-native/README.md

 *Instructions*

+To run on Android emulator:
+1. Android .apk available at https://exp-shell-app-assets.s3-us-west-1.amazonaws.com/android%2F%40caportil%2Freddit-api-react-native-2cfd1664-0c8f-11e7-87e8-0a580a443b04-signed.apk

+To run on Expo:
 1. Clone repo and run 'npm install'
-2. Open in simulator (if using Expo, set Host to localhost)
+2. Open as new project in Expo and run in simulator (set Host to localhost, disable Development mode for optimal performance)

-3. Reddit home page listings will populate on landing/home page; tap individual listing to navigate to new screen
-4. Tap on 'Return to Home' (or Reddit logo) to return
-5. Pull down from home page to refresh (fetches new data from Reddit API)
+*Reddit home page listings will populate on landing/home page; tap individual listing to navigate to new screen *Tap on 'Return to Home' (or Reddit logo) to return *Pull down from home page to refresh (fetches new data from Reddit API)

 Happy Redditing!